-This proxy statement, the notice of annual meeting and the accompanying proxy form were first mailed to the holders of our common stock on or about May 7, 2012.
+This proxy statement, the notice of annual meeting and the accompanying proxy form were first mailed to the holders of our common stock on or about May 17, 2013.
 We will bear the entire expense of soliciting proxies.
 Proxies will be solicited by mail initially.
-Our directors, executive officers and employees also may solicit proxies personally or by telephone or other means, but they will not be specially compensated for such services.
-Certain holders of record, such as brokers, custodians and nominees, may be requested to distribute proxy materials to beneficial owners and will be reimbursed by us for their reasonable expenses incurred in sending proxy materials to beneficial owners.
+Our directors, executive officers and employees

-A shareholder who executes a proxy may revoke it at any time before it is exercised by delivering to us another proxy bearing a later date, by submitting written notice of the revocation to our corporate secretary or by personally appearing at the annual meeting and casting a contrary vote.
+A shareholder who executes a proxy may revoke it at any time before it is exercised by delivering to us another proxy bearing a later date, by submitting written notice of the revocation to our corporate secretary, or by personally appearing at the annual meeting and casting a contrary vote.